-Armed with a love for design and a passion for the water, Shane Vassallo spent many years in research and development before introducing his unique handboards in the late 1980’s.
-In 1993 POD Handboards Pty Ltd was officially established and continues to be an industry leader sought after by wave-enthusiasts all over the world.
+Armed with love for design and a passion for the water, Shane Vassallo spent many years in research and development before introducing his unique handboards in the late 1980’s.
+In 1993 POD Handboards Pty Ltd was officially established and continued to be an industry leader sought after by wave-enthusiasts all over the world.

-It may have taken 20 years but Shane has proven that this feedback was far from correct.
+It may have taken 20 years, but Shane has proven that this feedback was far from correct.

 POD Handboards - Out of the Box

 POD® Handboards have earned their respect on the beach.
-When people see them for the first time they are very curious and often ask: ‘What is that thing?
+When people see them for the first time, they are very curious and often ask: ‘What is that thing?
 I cannot believe you can bodysurf across a wave!’ or ‘Which way do you strap it on.’ – Not only are they beautiful to look at they take the sport of bodysurfing to a whole new level!